mzndr/hare/README.md

     pub db: SomeClient,
 }

 /// The message payload to be extracted from the incomming message.
-Assumed to be deserializable `JSON` data,
-/// but can be any format (e.g. `Protobuffs`) supported by `extractors`.
 #[derive(serde::Deserialize)]
 struct IncommingMsgPaylaod {
     pub foo: String